"Lost in Time" series of the Philippines

-Original photographs, created with Vintage charm, published and exhibited worldwide, hand signed and numbered - Limited Edition of worldwide only one hundred each.
-These stunning images are delicately transformed onto heavy Vintage Hahnemühle Cotton Rag, using the most lightfast, longlasting Lucia Pigments.
+Original photographs, created with Vintage charm, published and exhibited worldwide, hand signed and numbered, with Certificate of Authenticity, documentation and provenance - Limited Edition of worldwide only one hundred each.
+These stunning images are delicately transformed onto heavy Vintage Hahnemühle Fine Art Canvas, using the most light-fast, long lasting Lucia Pigments.
+Panorama and larger formats available.

 This series was exhibited in various Museums, published worldwide, and also presented in a Kalender by DuMont - voted one of the Best Kalenders of that year.

 In 1993 Per-Andre Hoffmann spent four months traversing the Philippine Cordilleras for a famous magazine.
 He photographed over ten thousand photos (slide film) of ethnic people, cultures, scenes and landscapes Together with his team he would explore some of the Philippines most remote mountain areas, going wherever the jeep, a road or jungle path would take them.
 In a inaccessible part of the Mountains Per-Andre found Tinguian People in their mountain hut, which Per-Andre described as one of the most magical places he has ever witnessed.
 Sometimes he and his team would spend days hiking to the most remote of settlements.
-And sometimes they would find people, rituals and places even Filipino Anthropologists were unaware still existed, including Per-Andre's famous image of a Tinguian Hunting hut (and a Boar Hunter in a traditional guinit rain coat - see description below).
+And sometimes they would find people, rituals and places even Filipino Anthropologists were unaware still existed, including Per-Andre's famous image of a Tinguian Hunting hut (and a Boar Hunter in a traditional coconut-fibre rain coat - see description below).

 During the hot summer months, this Tinguian family from the valley has moved up into the cooler climate of the higher Cordilleras Mountains.
 This family will spend a few weeks in their mountain refuge, fishing, hunting wildfowl, small deer and wild pigs with their hunting dog.
 This straw hut was built by their distant forefathers, maintained and used by generation after generation.
 It was built atop this isolated limestone cliff for protection from animals, rival tribesmen and other unsavory visitors - of which there were many (this was a land of cannibals).
 At times of peril two palm tree bridges would be pulled in.
 This Tinguian hut is adorned with typical ethnic artifacts, including buffalo, monkey and human skulls, a hunting spear, an ancient axt, a calebasse with water, flowers, fruits and provisions, and the "bulul", a male rice deity.
 Firewood is stored under the hut.
 Also a little wooden doll is hanging form the pine tree.